Sample-Efficient Optimization over Generative Priors via Coarse Learnability: Introduction

-\paragraph{Model-Based Optimization and MRAS.} Our approach is formally an instance of the Model Reference Adaptive Search (MRAS) framework~\citep{hu2007model}, which generalizes the Cross-Entropy method~\citep{rubinstein1999cross}.
+\paragraph{Model-Based Optimization and MRAS.} Our approach is formally an instance of the model reference adaptive search (MRAS) framework~\citep{hu2007model}, which generalizes the cross-entropy method~\citep{rubinstein1999cross}.
 MRAS operates by using a parametric model to approximate a sequence of ideal target distributions that increasingly concentrate on the optimum.
 In each epoch, it generates samples from the current parametric model, selects the high-performing ``elite'' samples, and updates the model parameters to fit this elite set.
-While MRAS is proven to converge in the limit to the globally optimal solution when the parametric distributions are from an exponential family, it lacks sample complexity bounds, both for simple parametric families as well as for general ``black-box'' approximate learners like LLMs.
-In contrast, we introduce a statistical assumption---\emph{coarse learnability}---that captures the approximate coverage capabilities of deep generative models.
-Under this assumption, we establish polynomial sample complexity guarantees that are largely absent in the traditional MBO literature.
+While MRAS is proven to converge in the limit to the globally optimal solution when the parametric distributions are from an exponential family, it lacks sample complexity bounds, both for simple parametric families as well as for expressive approximate learners, which is the focus of our paper.
 We present this connection in more detail in \cref{sec:mras_connection}.

-Our work also bears similarity to Reinforcement Learning algorithms like Reward-Weighted Regression~\citep{peters2007reinforcement} and Relative Entropy Policy Search~\citep{peters2010relative}.
+Our work also bears similarity to reinforcement learning algorithms like reward-weighted regression~\citep{peters2007reinforcement} and relative entropy policy search~\citep{peters2010relative}.
 These methods typically view the optimization as an Expectation-Maximization (EM) problem.
-Our framework differs by explicitly acknowledging that the 'M-step' (fine-tuning the generative model) may be imperfect (coarse).
-Our main contribution is modeling this coarseness and developing polynomial sample complexity bounds by correcting for these imperfections via Metropolis-Hastings.
+Our framework differs by explicitly acknowledging that the `M-step' (learning the generative model) may be imperfect (coarse).
+Our main contribution is modeling this coarseness and developing polynomial sample complexity bounds by correcting for these imperfections via Metropolis--Hastings.

 \paragraph{Sequential Monte-Carlo Sampling.} The annealing structure of \alift, progressing through a sequence of tempered distributions $p_\tau(s) \propto \model(s)e^{-\tau d(s)}$ with Metropolis--Hastings corrections at each step, shares a foundational skeleton with Annealed Importance Sampling (AIS;~\citep{neal1998annealedimportancesampling}) and Sequential Monte Carlo (SMC;~\citep{SMC,particleMCMC}).
 However, these methods maintain a discrete empirical measure over particles, while \alift introduces a parametric projection step: it fits a generative model to the particles at each temperature, which is then used as the proposal for the next step.
 In effect, this replaces the variance associated with importance weights and particle degeneracy with approximation bias, as the fitted model $\model_\tau$ may not faithfully cover the target $p_\tau$.
 While related ideas appear in adaptive and amortized sampling methods, this projection step introduces a distinct source of error not present in classical particle-based schemes, which we address via the coarse learnability assumption.